Departments and Centres

 The School comprises several academic units:

-The Department of Psychology and Counselling is an integrated department offering traditional and online learning experiences.
+The Department of Psychology, Counselling and Therapy is an integrated department offering traditional and online learning experiences.
 It operates across multiple campuses and locations, including Melbourne, Bendigo and Albury-Wodonga.

 The Department offers a range of courses at the undergraduate and postgraduate levels specialising in the scientific study of human behaviour, including fields such as clinical psychology, health psychology, cognitive psychology, developmental psychology, behavioural neuroscience, neuropsychology and social psychology.